orneto-inc/Web-Dev-sample-subscription-form/README.md

 # Web-Dev-sample-subscription-form

-This a sample subscription-form for a website.
+This a sample subscription-form for any website.
+Free for personal uses.

+For any suggestons or feed back contact: orneto11@gmail.com Thank You.